manny-uncharted/Project-14EXPERIENCE-CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 For example, If there are variables we need to be common between both pentest-todo and pentest-tooling, rather than setting these variables in many places, we can simply use the group_vars for pentest.
 Since in the inventory file it has been created as pentest:children Ansible recognizes this and simply applies that variable to both children.

+### Running the Ansible Playbook from Jenkins

+Now that you have a broad overview of a typical jenkins pipeline.
+We need to get the actual Ansible deployment to work by:

+- Installing Ansible on Jenkins
+- Installing Ansible plugin in Jenkins UI.
+- Creating a Jenkinsfile from scratch.